To help you find the right hires, here are some of the most commonly suggested first hires for your business.

 - Web developers, designers and programmers

 As a rule of thumb, any occupation that is essential to your core business should be filled internally, while anything that is not essential can be outsourced.
-As your team grows, Andrews said, you may choose to bring these additional services in-house.
+As your team grows, Andrews said, you may bring these additional services in house.

-When hiring staff, ensure that your employees embody your company vision statement, mission statement and culture.
+When hiring staff, ensure that your employees embody your company vision, mission and culture.
 Andrews said that hiring staff members who have the right values is just as important as finding the right skill set, since they will influence the organization's culture for the future.

 "If you get this wrong at the beginning, it's really hard to correct further down the line," she said.
 "Diversity brings strength to any organization, but it's important to make sure the team has shared values and are able to work well together."

 As your team grows, Repaci said, you must set aside time to discuss, agree on and align with the type of company you want.
 Your team and culture will be the basis for your continued success.